ahmedbham/drupal-on-azure-container-apps/README.md

     * `DRUPAL_DB_PASSWORD`
     * `DRUPAL_DB_NAME`

-* ACA allows you to expose your container app to the public web, via an [Externally Ingress](https://learn.microsoft.com/en-us/azure/container-apps/ingress-overview).
+* ACA allows you to expose your container app to the public web, via an [External Ingress](https://learn.microsoft.com/en-us/azure/container-apps/ingress-overview).
 When you enable ingress, you don't need to create an Azure Load Balancer, public IP address, or any other Azure resources to enable incoming HTTP requests or TCP traffic.

 ```yaml
 ingress: